-The Local Government Act 1995 Schedule 9.2 clause 4(2) continued the effect of the former sections 157(2)(b), 159, and 160, and these regulations, so far as they relate to building surveyors and Part XV of the Local Government (Miscellaneous Provisions) Act 1960.
+2 The Local Government Act 1995 Schedule 9.2 clause 4(2) continued the effect of the former sections 157(2)(b), 159, and 160, and these regulations, so far as they relate to building surveyors and Part XV of the Local Government (Miscellaneous Provisions) Act 1960.

+3 On the date as at which this compilation was prepared, the Local Government (Building Surveyors) Regulations 2008 Pt.
+7 had not come into operation.
+It reads as follows:

+“

+Part 7 — Local Government (Qualification of Municipal Officers) Regulations 1984 repealed

+28. The Local Government (Qualification of Municipal Officers) Regulations 1984 repealed

+The Local Government (Qualification of Municipal Officers) Regulations 1984 are repealed.

+”.